destrixapp/docs/docs/DAX/Reference/Functions/DisableEXEType.md

 # DAX:DisableEXEType

 DisableEXEType is the function responsible for disable commands by type.
-Rather than disabling individual commands, you can disable them by codes.
+Rather than disabling individual commands, you can disable them by [type](/DAX/Reference/CommandTypes/).
 These are not the same as categories.
-All the codes are:

-`ui-interference` `example` `example`

 ## Try it
 #### Parameters